Glossary

 Owned State

-Part of the state of a contract enclosed into an Assignment which contains definition and type of the property of a contract subjected to someone's ownership.
+Part of the state of a contract enclosed into an Assignment that contains the definition of the digital property being subjected to someone's ownership.

 Link